Tito4567/Shooter/README.md

 own respective threads as opposed to both working off the main thread.

 I will be using UDP to control threads over the internet.

+8/25/18
+Last night I added an api that will allow me to use my Xbox 360 controller.
+There have been several other changes that has happened through the months.
+I still have to implement the RMI (Remote Method Invocation) to allow players to compete online.
+I don't think multithreading is necessary.
+Once I have more than one player going, I will be able to see.